Working at her huge dobby loom, Seiko creates yarn sculptures inspired by nature that are full of calm and beauty.

 Sheffield is home to a huge number of artists’ studios, and many of them can be found within Yorkshire Artspace – either in the light-filled spaces of the purpose-built Persistence Works or the six-floor art deco Exchange Place Studios.

-Each November around 125 ceramicists, jewellers, furniture makers, printmakers, painters and sculptors have a little tidy, before opening their studio doors to a large and curious audience.
+Each November over a hundred ceramicists, jewellers, furniture makers, printmakers, painters and sculptors have a little tidy, before opening their studio doors to a large and curious audience.
 Open Studios is a fantastic opportunity to see inside the working spaces of some of our city’s most creative residents, and maybe make some headway with your Christmas shopping.

 A few years ago we were invited behind the scenes at Yorkshire Artspace to meet a small number of the many artists and makers, poke around their studios, and hear their perspectives on their craft and the city.
 It was a real privilege to see the working environments of these incredibly talented people and to watch them at work.
 We've since featured more members of the Yorkshire Artspace community through interviews with artists who were part of the Making Ways series of projects and other events.

-Get to know all of these artists below – but we insist you visit yourselves when you can, to smell the ink, wood and paint, see the presses, looms and potters wheels, and, most importantly, to meet all the other artists who are continuing Sheffield’s proud tradition of making.
+Get to know all of these artists below – but we insist you visit yourselves this November, to smell the ink, wood and paint, see the presses, looms and potters wheels, and, most importantly, to meet all the other artists who are continuing Sheffield’s proud tradition of making.